VIKASSAMVEL/farmer_ai_agent/readme.md

 # Farmer Agent

 The Farmer Agent is an AI-powered tool designed to provide tailored agricultural support to small-scale farmers and non-farmers across the world.
 It leverages natural language processing (NLP), computer vision, and real-time data integration to offer personalized guidance in various languages and mediums.
+The system now features a modern Kivy-based UI and a CLI, both with full feature parity.

 ## Key Features

 1. **Voice, Text, and Image Input:** Easy communication through voice commands, text inputs, or image uploads.
 2. **Multilingual NLP:** Understands and responds in regional languages and dialects.